KSP-KOS/KOS/_sources/tutorials/pidloops.txt

 An immediate problem to overcome with this method is that it assumes a steady state can be achieved.
 With rockets, there is never a steady state: fuel is being consumed, altitude and therefore gravity and atmosphere is changing, staging can cause major upsets in the feedback loop.
 So, this tuning method will be some approximation which should come as no surprise since it will come from experimental observation.
 All we need is enough of a steady state that we can measure the oscillations - both the change in amplitude and the period.

+.. sidebar:: Obsolete, deprecated

+    This example assumes Kerbal Space Program's old atmospheric model which has now been obsoleted, and this example won't quite work as described if you try using it today.

+    Please note the warning at the start of this section.

 The script we'll use to tune the highly overpowered rocket shown will launch the rocket straight up (using SAS) and will log data to an output file until it reaches 30km at which point the log file will be copied to the archive and the program will terminate.
 Also, this time the feedback loop will be based on the more realistic "atmospheric efficiency."
 The log file will contain three columns: time since launch, offset of atmospheric efficiency from the ideal (in this case, 1.0) and the ship's maximum thrust.
 The maximum thrust will increase monotonically with time (this rocket has only one stage) and we'll use both as the x-axis when plotting the offset on the y-axis.

+.. sidebar:: Obsolete, deprecated

+    The example program here uses the suffix ``SHIP:TERMVELOCITY``, which no longer exists in kOS because of changes to the base game's atmospheric model.

+    Please note the warning at the start of this section.

 ::